Meet Our Staff

 Client Services Specialist

-Tami joined the EMU CAPS team in the Spring of 2015.
-She earned both her bachelor's and master's degrees in accounting from EMU in 2008.
-Prior to working at CAPS, Tami was the office manager for a private mental health agency in Adrian, Mich. for 10 years.
-Tami is responsible for assisting clients with scheduling or any concerns they may have.
-She also makes sure the front office at CAPS is running smoothly day-to-day.
+Cristi joined the EMU CAPS team in May 2025.
+She earned her bachelor's degree in political science and sociology from EMU in 2024.
+Prior to working at CAPS, Cristi was a community health worker for Washtenaw County, a team member of various non profit organizations, and a farmer.
+Cristi is responsible for assisting clients with scheduling and making sure the CAPS front office is running smoothly day to day.